 - Set a budget.
 When you first start investing, it’s a good idea to start with a smaller budget of, say, £1000.
 Barclays trades around £185 a share, so you can buy a few shares with that amount.
 As your experience grows, you can choose to take a more aggressive approach.

 - Choose a broker.
-There are many different online brokers through which you can buy and sell Barclays shares, including plenty of brokers that won’t charge much to trade.
+There are many different online brokers through which you can easily buy Barclays shares, including plenty of brokers that won’t charge much to trade.
 Find a broker that combines an easy-to-use platform with low fees and a strong reputation.

 - Make your first investment.
 You’ve learned how Barclays operates, and you understand the basics of stock investing.
 You’ve figured out your budget, found a broker you like, and ensured that the stock market is working in your favor.
 Log onto your online brokerage account, type in Barclays’s ticker symbol (BARC), make sure the price Barclays is trading at isn’t too steep, then hit Buy.
 Congrats, you now own shares in Barclays!

 Ways to invest in Barclays; share-dealing vs trading

 There are a few options to buy Barclays shares, as well as sell, and trade them online.
 Here are some options:

 Share-dealing is a form of investing that entails buying Barclays shares.
 It’s typically a longer-term approach than trying to trade shares for a quick profit.

 - Pros: You won’t need to master the art of chart-reading or technical analysis.
 If Barclays starts going up, holding for a longer period of time could net a big profit.